 Recognized groups may be held accountable for violations of the alcohol policy that occur during a group-sponsored event on campus.
 To ensure that such violations do not occur, a group will be held accountable if the group failed to take appropriate precautions.
 Appropriate precautions must include:

-- a sober party monitor for every 25 persons expected to attend the event;
+- a trained, sober party monitor for every 25 persons expected to attend the event;

 - adequate and accessible non-alcoholic beverages and food;